GMPavanLab/dynsight/docs/source/sample_entropy.rst

     git clone git@github.com:matteobecchi/onion_example_files.git

-Let's load the dataset; SampEn calculation is quite time-consuming, so we can use the data from one every ten molecules.
+Let's load the dataset; SampEn calculation is quite time-consuming, so we can use the data from one in every ten molecules.
 Also, the first frame of the LENS array is always 0.0, so we ignore that value.
 The sampling time of the time-series is 0.1 ns.

 .. code-block:: python